Florida Residency for Tuition Purposes

 Section 1009.21, F.S., permits certain applicants who do not meet residency requirements to be classified as Florida residents for tuition purposes.
 If an applicant (student) qualifies for a residency exception or qualification, then appropriate documentation must be submitted as evidence of entitlement to that exception or qualification.
 Such evidence is generally specific to the type of residency exception or qualification being claimed by the student.

-With respect to a dependent child living with an adult relative other than the child’s parent, such child may qualify as a resident for tuition purposes if the adult relative is a legal resident who has maintained legal residence in this state for at least 12 consecutive months immediately prior to the child’s initial enrollment in an institution of higher education, provided the child has resided continuously with such relative for the 5 years immediately prior to the child’s initial enrollment in an institution of higher education, during which time the adult relative has exercised day-to-day care, supervision, and control of the child [s.
+With respect to a dependent child living with an adult relative other than the child’s parent, such child may qualify as a resident for tuition purposes if the adult relative is a legal resident who has maintained legal residence in this state for at least 12 consecutive months immediately before the child’s initial enrollment in an institution of higher education, provided the child has resided continuously with such relative for the 3 years immediately prior to the child’s initial enrollment in an institution of higher education, during which time the adult relative has exercised day-to-day care, supervision, and control of the child [s.
 1009.21(2)(b), F.S.]

 Based on s.
 1009.21, F.S., the College requires documentation in support of the exceptions below; however, the student does not have to show 12 months of residence in Florida prior to qualifying.
 The exceptions and qualifications categories are as follows:

-- Active duty members of the Armed Services of the United States, and their spouses and dependent children, attending a Florida College System institution or state university within 50 miles of the military establishment where they are stationed, if such establishment is within a county contiguous to Florida. [s.
+- Active duty members of the Armed Services of the United States, their spouses and dependent children, attending a Florida College System institution or state university within 50 miles of the military establishment where they are stationed, if such establishment is within a county contiguous to Florida. [s.
 1009.21 (10)(b), F.S.]
 (Required: copy of military orders)

 - Full-time instructional and administrative personnel employed by state public schools and institutions of higher education and their spouses or dependent children. [s.
 1009.21(10)(d), F.S.]
 (Required: copy of employment verification)